vincy/PHP-Router/README.md

 #### Security
 The Router defaults to the Allow / Deny policy: if you do not provide the auth* methods then no access will be provided your app.
 If you just wanna test it, then you can simply set the config var $allow_policy to true.
-Then you (and anyone else..) will gain access to anything within your classes:
+Then you (and anyone else..) will gain access to anything within your classes (even PHP built-in classes off course!):

 ```php
 Router::$allow_policy = true;